 We will emphasise positive encouragement rather than negative criticism.
-Praise will be given in many ways ranging from a nod, smile or approving gesture to stickers and names on the happy side of the board/traffic light system.
-Children are nominated to be Star of the Week; this is read out in Friday's Act of Worship.
+Praise will be given in many ways ranging from a nod, smile or approving gesture to stickers and house points.
+Children are nominated to be Star of the Week; this is read out in Friday's Celebration of the Word (and shared with parents in the weekly school bulletin).
 We use House Points as the basis for our reward system.
 House Points are given for a wide range of different things from lining up well to producing good work.
 The winning house each week receives the House Cup.
-Whole class rewards can be in the form of marbles in jars, which will be translated into for example extra play or extra golden time (F/S only).
-For good work a child may receive a sticker, and may be sent to the head teacher to receive a special sticker.
+Each half term the house with the most weekly awards gets extra playtime with the headteacher.
+For good work a child may receive a sticker, and may be sent to the headteacher to receive a special sticker.
 F/S pupils start each week with half an hour of golden time, they may lose time from this, however it can be earned back.